-Holidays observed by many members of the university community include, but are not limited to: Kwanzaa, Rosh Hashanah; Yom Kippur; Sukkot; Passover; Shavuot; 'Id al-Fitr; 'Id al-Adha, Good Friday, Vesak, Mahavir Jayanti, Vaisakhi, Guru Nanak Gurpurab, Divali, Holi, Pongal/Makar Sankranti, Durga Puja/Dussehra, Chinese New Year, Dr. Ambedkar's birthday, Mahatma Gandhi's birthday and Juneteenth.
-Information about these holidays and the dates of their observance is available on the web page maintained by the Provost.
+Holidays observed by many members of the university community include, but are not limited to: Kwanzaa, Rosh Hashanah; Yom Kippur; Sukkot; Passover; Shavuot; 'Id al-Fitr; 'Id al-Adha, Good Friday, Vesak, Mahavir Jayanti, Vaisakhi, Guru Nanak Gurpurab, Divali, Holi, Pongal/Makar Sankranti, Durga Puja/Dussehra, LunarNew Year, Dr. Ambedkar's birthday, Mahatma Gandhi's birthday and Juneteenth.
+Information about these holidays and the dates of their observance is available on the web page maintained by the Provost [LINK TO BE ADDED].
 More detailed information is also available on this web site.

-Please note that Jewish holidays begin at sundown the evening before the date listed.
-Shabbat, the Jewish Sabbath, is observed weekly from sundown on Friday to sundown on Saturday and during this time observant Jews are required to refrain from work, use of electricity and other activities.
-Be aware that some degrees of observance may have a more extensive period of observance.
+Please note that Jewish holidays - including the weekly observance of the sabbath - begin at sundown the evening before the date listed.
+Shabbat, the Jewish sabbath, is observed weekly from before sundown on Friday to sundown (when three stars are visible) on Saturday and during this time observant Jews are required to refrain from work, use of electricity and other activities.
+Be aware that more observant Jews will have a more extensive period of observance for some holidays and will need to take off work for more holidays.

 Islamic holidays are based on the lunar calendar and will be celebrated approximately around the dates listed.
 During Ramadan faculty should make final exam accommodations for students who fast.
 Students should have the opportunity to take an exam currently scheduled for late in the day at some point in the morning.
 The Testing Center is available to provide accommodation for fasting students free of charge if the department cannot accommodate the student.
 During fasts for religious holidays such as Yom Kippur and Ramadan accommodations should be made for fasting students on meal plans.
 For instance, there should be one cafeteria in each part of campus that is open after sunset.
-If opening a cafeteria before dawn is not feasible, the university should make an effort to distribute packages of food the night before in place of breakfast.
+If opening a cafeteria before dawn is not feasible, the university should make an effort to distribute packages of food the night before in place of breakfast for students fasting on Ramadan.